Integralist/integralist.co.uk/content/posts/modern-js.md

 ## Example Project

-We're going to create a very basic project simply to demonstrate the setup and configuration of webpack and babel.
+We're going to create a very basic project.
+It's so basic, it doesn't really do anything.
+It's the bare minimum required in order to demonstrate the setup and configuration of webpack and babel (I purposely did this because learning new tech can be confusing enough without needing to understand a real-world application at the same time).

-It's important that you have [Node](https://nodejs.org/) and [NPM](https://www.npmjs.com/) installed, as we'll be installing webpack and babel from existing NPM packages.
+One thing you'll need upfront though, is [Node](https://nodejs.org/) and [NPM](https://www.npmjs.com/) installed, as we'll be installing webpack and babel from existing NPM packages.

 Let's begin by creating our project directory: